Estimated reading time: 5 minutes

 Councils should have a clear charter, and someone should be assigned to facilitate the process.

-This facilitator is someone who helps the council identify an appropriate team create a team charter, ground rules, and team goals.
+This facilitator helps the council identify an appropriate team and create a team charter, ground rules, and goals.

 This process gives the team some accountability and a set direction.